 In limited scope representation, however, no formal appearance is made by the attorney in the case.
 This means that neither the court nor (usually) the opposing parties or counsel will know that the attorney is even involved.
 All communications from the court and opposing counsel would continue to be made directly to the client and the client would still be responsible for representing himself or herself at any hearings or at trial.

 2. What are the advantages to limited scope representation?

 The biggest advantage is the lower cost: because the attorney’s involvement is limited, fees are typically much lower than in traditional legal representation.
 Limited scope representation can therefore provide affordable access to an experienced Texas family law attorney, which can prove instrumental in satisfactorily resolving your Texas divorce or child custody case.

 3. What steps do I need to take if I am interested in limited scope representation?

-If you are interested in limited scope representation, contact The Law Offices of Mark C. Roles, P.C. today to schedule your free consultation.
+If you are interested in limited scope representation, contact Roles Law, PC today to schedule your free consultation.